 The new girl was beside herself for she was just starting school and it had taken her all summer to find that apartment.
 She did not want this hassle in addition to it all.
-On the other hand, living with a family of four – who all slept in the same bed – was also unacceptable, thus began our search.
+On the other hand, living with a family of four – who all slept in the same bed – in an apartment with no living room and only one bathroom, was also unacceptable, thus began our search.

 The first apartment we saw was magnificent and although we saw several others, our hearts kept wanting that first one with the beautiful bi-level garden overlooking the park; the two bedrooms, each with its own private bathroom; the bright orange kitchen and the large living room, whose orange sofa became our constant companion.
 We were even lucky to prefer a different bedroom.
 I wanted the smaller double bedroom with the large bathroom featuring a tub.
 She wanted the larger room which was divided by sliding doors into study and sleeping areas but had a tiny bathroom with the bidet inside the shower.
 It was settled and we moved in.

 On November 4th we had a huge party and filled the house with over a hundred people.
 One of my pianists came with his equipment and we jammed all night.
 She became the best roommate I had ever had.
 We always had someone to go out with or stay in with.
 She would boil all her food and never buy any dairy products due to her lactose intolerance, but she could not resist my rice pudding, which always made me laugh when it disappeared.
 I did not mind.
 It was nice to have her around.
-Eventually I moved in with my boyfriend, but I still miss her and that glorious apartment.
-In the end, we went through hell with the Bulgarians and lost hundreds to their plumbing scams and doctored up bills which she deducted from the security deposit, but what came out of it, I would never exchange for anything in the world.
+Eventually I moved in with my boyfriend, whose old car was caught in the Google Maps screenshot above, but I still miss her and that glorious apartment.
+In the end, we went through hell with the Bulgarians and lost hundreds to their plumbing scams and doctored up bills, which she deducted from the security deposit, but what came out of it, I would never exchange for anything in the world.